williammustaffa/occ-debugger/README.md

 #### Tagging
 Enable tagging debugging on OCC Debugger UI

+### Devtools
+A panel is available in devtools called "OCC debugger".
+This will provide information regarding the inspected element.

 #### Cookies
 Enable cookies debugging.
 Listen to changes in cookies and log it into devtools console.